 Cell separation specialist uFraction8 won the Higgs EDGE prize for businesses focused on science, technology and engineering, and was awarded £100,000.
 The company provides scalable bioprocessing technology enabling biomass filtration, separation and dewatering, with no harm and no flocculants, unlike centrifuges, filters and membranes.

-Edinburgh Innovations has worked closely with uFraction8 on making business connections and sourcing investment opportunities, including working with Managing Director Dr Brian Miller and Executive Director Dr Monika Tomacka on their successful Scottish EDGE pitch.
+Edinburgh Innovations has worked closely with uFraction8 on making business connections and sourcing investment opportunities, including working with Managing Director Dr Brian Miller and Executive Director Dr Monika Tomecka on their successful Scottish EDGE pitch.

 “We wouldn’t be here without the help and support of Edinburgh Innovations,” said Dr Miller, a microfluidics and biosensors PhD graduate of the University of Edinburgh.